 The perfect stem is both fascinating and complicated.
-The perfect stems of Latin verbs were created in many ways, and are the result of numerous ancient processes.
+The perfect stems of Latin verbs were created in many ways, and are the result of numerous ancient and extinct processes.

 The perfect stem is used to form the perfect, pluperfect, future perfect tenses and the (active) perfect infinitive.
-Helpfully, these all have “perfect” in their names.
+Helpfully, these verb forms all have “perfect” in their names.